longturn/freeciv21/docs/General/Manuals/client-manual.rst

 information about the city.
 The name of the city is in the header at the top center.
 If you click on the city name, a dialog box will appear and allow you to rename the city to something else.
 On the left and right sides is an arrow that when clicked will move you to the previous and next cities in the city array.
 In the center, the dialog will show how large the city is.
-Each rectangle icon is equivalent to 1 citizen worker.
+Each rectangle icon is equivalent to 1 citizen.
 There is also a large X button.
 If clicked the :guilabel:`City Dialog` will close and return you to the `Map View`_.
 At the bottom center of this segment is information about the city's status.
-From left to right you will see net food, net production, net gold, net science, net trade, and turns to grow to next size.
+From left to right you will see net food, net production, net gold, net science, net trade, and turns to grow to the next size.
 If you hover your mouse over any of these icons, the client will show you detailed information on the calculation for the net value displayed.